 Expanding on her interests in medicine and animal care, she then went on to receive her Doctor of Veterinary Medicine from the University of California Davis School of Veterinary Medicine in 2001.
 Ever a local gal inside she returned to Castro Valley to establish her practice in the field, helping animals and their human caretakers alike.

 Dr. B as her clients like to call her lives in Castro Valley with her husband, two children, and four dogs.
 Dr. B volunteers with Early Alert Canines and in her free time enjoys camping, reading with her book group, and spending quality time with her “fur” and “not-furred” kids.

 Dr. Gandolfi is a board-certified specialist in Canine and Feline Animal Care, recognized by the American Board of Veterinary Practitioners, and is a recognized expert in exotic species, including ferrets, bats, and fish.
 He attended the Chi Institute of Chinese Medicine in 2014 and became certified in Veterinary Acupuncture.
-He routinely lectures on a variety of subjects at veterinary symposia and conferences and is a strong advocate for the legalization of ferrets in California.
+He routinely lectures on a variety of subjects at veterinary symposiums and conferences and is a strong advocate for the legalization of ferrets in California.

-Dr. Gandolfi is one of the founders of Fix Our Ferals, an all-volunteer spay and neuter clinic for homeless cats, and served as its Veterinary Director for over 12 years.
+Dr. Gandolfi is one of the founders of Fix Our Ferals, an all-volunteer spay and neuter clinic for homeless cats, and served as it’s Veterinary Director for over 12 years.
 He taught the critical care course for the RVT Program at Western Career College and sat on the College’s Advisory Board.
 He also conceived and acted as Veterinary Director of the 1991 Oakland Firestorm Lost Pet Hotline.
 Before becoming a veterinarian, he taught high school Chemistry, Astronomy, and Algebra.